cloudmytribe/CloudmyTribe-projects/README.md

 ## General Guidelines 📓

 - **Stay Organized**: Keep your code and documentation well-organized.
 This will help you and others follow your progress.
 - **Ask for Help**: If you get stuck, don’t hesitate to ask for help.
-USe our Slack community and Google Classroom forums to connect with other participants.
+Use our Slack community and Google Classroom forums to connect with other participants.
 - **Share Your Progress**: Share your progress on social media with the hashtag #CloudmyTribeCloudChallenge(CCC).
 Inspire others and get feedback.
 - **Contribute**: We welcome contributions!
 Whether it's improving documentation, adding new features, or fixing bugs, your contributions are valuable.